 Mobile networks are similar to roads: they help you stay connected to the people and places that matter most.
 And just like roads, they are subject to congestion.
 Network congestion occurs when the infrastructure in place cannot cope with the amount of users accessing it.
 In the motoring world, this results in traffic jams and cars stuck in standstills.
 In the mobile world, the impact of network congestion is very similar.

 When a mobile network is at capacity, its performance will inevitably drop.
-Generally, the most noticeable decline in performance will be seen in data speeds.
-Your usually speedy 3G connection may cease to a painful crawl, or may not even work at all.
+Generally, the most noticeable decline in performance is seen in data speeds.
+Your usually speedy 3G connection may be reduced to a painful crawl, or may not even work at all.
 The same occurs on the 4G network, although it is less common, for now.
 The 4G network will eventually experience congestion issues in the same way as the 3G and GSM networks do.
 This situation will constantly be in a state of flux as more devices join the network.

 4G, for the time being, is less popular than 3G.
 This means there are less people connected to the 4G network, which overall, means less traffic.
-It’s true that most users on the 4G network will use their data in different ways to a 3G user.
-For example, a 4G user is capable of more data heavy tasks, such as streaming live HD TV or movies, but despite this more resource heavy activity, the 4G network has a large enough bandwidth to cope.
+It’s true that most users on the 4G network use their data in different ways to a 3G user.
+For example, a 4G user is capable of more data-heavy tasks, such as streaming live HD TV or movies, but despite this more resource heavy activity, the 4G network has a large enough bandwidth to cope.
 That being said, as more users switch to 4G, the bandwidth share that a device is assigned will decline.
-You may get blistering speeds now, but when the network becomes as saturated as 3G, performance will inevitably drop.
+You may get super fast speeds now, but when the network becomes as saturated as with 3G, performance will inevitably drop.

 Unlimited 4G data has its downsides